 LG C1 vs LG G1: OLED evo explained

-This is probably the most important distinction to understand, as it's a new one for 2021.
+This is probably the most important distinction to understand, as it was a new technology for 2021.
 The LG G1 Gallery Series OLED will feature an 'OLED evo' panel technology to help enhance brightness – one of the few weak spots for OLED TVs.

 LG isn't the only TV brand cottoning on to the need for improvement in this area, either.
 Sony is hoping its Cognitive XR processor is able to eke out more brightness from its OLED screens – while new Samsung TVs continually boast thousands of nits brightness through its competitive QLED tech.